MarcManiez/Intro-to-Rust/class-outline.md

 ## Static lifetime

-There is one special lifetime: ‘static.
+There is one special lifetime: `‘static`.
 This means that the reference should be made to live for the entirety of the program’s life.

 ## Lifetime subtyping